ropensci/rcites/README.md

 library("citesr")
 ```

-See the vignette for details on how to use the package: [LINK NEEDED]()
+See the vignette for details on how to use the package: [vignette](https://ibartomeus.github.io/citesr/)

 ## Contributors